furkan000/webrtc-audio-latency-test/README.md

 ## Test using multiple machines (loopback)
 - One peer visits `https://localhost:8443` (or the respective ip instead of localhost)
 - The other peer visits `https://localhost:8443/loopback`.
-This clients only sends back the audio it receives.
+This client only sends back the audio it receives.
 - Make a measurement as previously described using the non-loopback client

 ### Ideas for improvement